Home » Easy » repurposed pallet coffee cup rack

 I purchased an image in the Silhouette online store to add to my coffee cup rack.

 Here’s the video.
-I hope it helps you to think about the way you stencil.
-This way really makes stenciling so easy.
+I hope it helps you think about how you stencil.
+This method really makes stenciling easy.

 Adding Hooks to Coffee Cup Rack

-Since I didn’t have any black hooks, so I spray painted some nickel ones with Krylon ColorMaster.
+Since I didn’t have any black hooks, I spray-painted some nickel ones with Krylon ColorMaster.

 I absolutely LOVE how this project turned out.
-I’m itching to find another great pallet to do my next project.
-Those who know me well—know a little secret about me.
-I do NOT drink coffee!
+I’m itching to find another great pallet for my next project.
+Those who know me well know a little secret about me: I do not drink coffee!

 I would love for you to pin this project so that others will see how easy it is to do these large stenciled signs.

-If you are a coffee lover, you will also love these easy cabinet door coffee signs.
+You will also love these easy cabinet door coffee signs if you are a coffee lover.

 gail